bedrockio/bedrock-core/deployment/README.md

 We are using env files to attach secrets to our deployment.
 For example to create one we would enter the key/value pairs into a text file and create it like follows.

-Bedrock has the follwing secret commands:
+Bedrock has the following secret commands:

 ```bash
   get [environment] [name]     Get Secret from cluster and store in local <secret-name>.conf file